RuleBrittonica/3712_Rust_Research_Project/rem/rem-vscode/README.md

 ## Current Features

-## Eventual Features

-- **Refactoring**: The extension will provide a fully-fledged extract method refactoring tool, allowing you to extract code into a new function or method.
-The extracted code is AUTOMATICALLY verified using a combination of the REM toolcahing and AENEAS, and then the new function is placed below the existing code.
+- **Extract Method Refactoring**: The extension provides a complete extract method refactoring tool, allowing you to extract code into a new function or method.
+This feature relies on an incremental cache of the current program workspace to provide fast and accurate refactorings, but does thus require the cache to be built first.
+- **Lifetime Repair**: The Extract method  refactoring tool can be optionally extended to perform lifetime repair on the extracted method
-- **Static Verification**: The extension will be able to verify certain aspects of your code using the AENEAS toolchain.
-This will include writing statements about the code and then verifying them using AENEAS.
+- **Static Verification**: The extract method refactoring tool can be optionally extended to perform static verification of the refactored code using the AENEAS toolchain.
+This will verify that the extracted method is correct with respect to the original code.
+It is reccomended to use this feature if possible.

 ## Requirements

 - **Visual Studio Code**: Version ^1.92.0 or higher.
-- **Rust Analyzer**: Ensure Rust Analyzer is installed and configured in your VSCode setup.
 - All other dependencies will be installed automatically by the extension, or you can install them manually as described above.

 ## Extension Settings

-This extension does not currently add any VS Code settings through the `contributes.configuration` extension point.
+You may need to manually set the path to the following binaries if they are not automatically detected by the extension.
+The extension notifies you on startup if it cannot find these binaries.
+- `rem-server`: Path to the rem-server binary.
+- `aeneas`: Path to the aeneas binary.
+- `charon`: Path to the charon binary.

 ## Known Issues